ShadenSmith/ghpages-test/docs/_posts/2020-04-15-zero-reduce-scatter.md

 ### Results

-We have evaluated our reduce-scatter implementation of ZeRO Stage 1 on two different types of hardware.
+We have evaluated our reduce-scatter implementation of ZeRO Stage 1 on two different types of hardware and compared the relative communication time compared to our original all-reduce implementation.
+The amount of communication time reduction is relative to the bandwidth available your cluster.
+For example, we see a more dramatic impact of reduce-scatter on lower speed interconnects.

 | Cluster         | Node Count | GPUs/node | Total GPUs | GPU Memory | Internode Bandwidth | Reduction in comm time |
 | --------------- | ---------- | --------- | ---------- | ---------- | ------------------- |----------------------- |